Broiled swordfish takes a few minutes to cook, or make it on a grill instead. Either way, make this healthy fish recipe in under 30 minutes!

 - 1 tbsp olive oil

-- 1 tbsp rosemary fresh, chopped
+- 1 sprig rosemary finely chopped (1 tbsp)

-- pinch kosher salt
+- pinch salt

 - Rinse and pat dry the swordfish steaks.
 Set aside.